 The Arizona Aids Education and Training Center improves the standard of care for people living with HIV by helping healthcare professionals to develop new knowledge and skills through educational programs, clinical training, and the distribution of news and other resources.

-The Arizona Center for Integrative Medicine, founded by Andrew Weil, MD, is the pioneering integrative medicine (IM) center worldwide, recognized for its innovative educational programs, evidence-based clinical practice, and research that substantiate the field of integrative medicine and influence public policy.
+Founded by Andrew Weil, MD, The Arizona Center for Integrative Medicine is the pioneering integrative medicine (IM) center worldwide, recognized for its innovative educational programs, evidence-based clinical practice, and research that substantiate the field of integrative medicine and influence public policy.

 Our educational offerings began with the fellowship in integrative medicine in 1997.
 It launched with four residential fellows in Tucson.
 Twenty years later, the Fellowship has graduated more than 1000 clinician and delivers innovative distance/online learning, and the Center has expanded offerings that span health professionals’ careers.

 Our integrative health centers are putting into practice what we teach, changing the model of primary care delivery for patients and health care professionals, and challenging the economic paradigm on cost effectiveness of IM.
 In research, we are building a multidisciplinary program focused on IM outcomes research, curriculum evaluation, and the study stress-response and environment in health and wellbeing.

 The Arizona Center on Aging is committed to addressing the health and human welfare of seniors through an integrated program of research, education and excellence in health care and service.
 Its mission is to:

 - advance the scientific study of aging

 - provide interdisciplinary education and clinical training in gerontology, geriatrics and long-term care

 - provide clinical and community services to Arizona's aging population

 The programs of the Center focus on the behavioral and social, biological and health sciences.
 The Center also conducts research into social policy and practice surrounding aging issues.